emidiovaleretto/fuel-calculator-kt/README.md

 4. Fuel price entry:
    The fuel price is determined automatically based on the type of fuel selected. 💰⛽

-5. User-Friendly Interface: The app is designed with a clean and intuitive interface, making it easy for users to input their data and understand their BMI results.
+5. User-Friendly Interface: The app is designed with a clean and intuitive interface, making it easy for users to input their data and understand their Fuel efficiency results.

 ## Technical Details: